LincolnKoskela/Klondike/README.md

 ### This week: (Nov 17 - 23, 2025)
 - Created `GameState.java` to represent a frozen snapshot of the current state of the game.
+- Added Copy Constructor in `Card` class.
+- Added `copy()` functions to each pile class do perform a deep copy of the list, using `Card` copy construtor
+- Created `Snapshot.java` to create a `snapshot` of the GameState.
+- Created `undo()` functionality in the `GameEngine`.
+(Debugging)
+- Added `InputController.java` to command controller inputs using map and `execute` function.
+- Added `TextViews.java` class break up menus and displays throughout the game.
+- Breaking up `Play.java` class so its not so cluttered.

 ### (Nov 10 - 16, 2025)
 - Added try catch blocks in the asking functions in `Play.java` to validate